special character

 At St Mary's College, our Catholic character is woven into every facet of our college life.
 The Special Character programmes that we offer draw deeply on the values of the Gospel and the spirit of Mercy.

 Each year St Mary's College students and staff focus on a Mercy Value to guide our work.
-Our Mercy Value for 2023 is Te tapu o te tangata/ Respect & Dignity.
+Our Mercy Value for 2026 is Te Āwhinatanga - Service.

 Our Catholic Character – the teachings and values of Jesus